This document describes how you can request asynchronous (non-HTTPS) background functions to retry on failure.

 Use retry to handle transient errors

 Because your function is retried continuously until successful execution, permanent errors like bugs should be eliminated from your code through testing before enabling retries.
-Retries are best used to handle intermittent/transient failures that have a high likelihood of resolution upon retrying, such as a flaky service endpoint or timeout.
+Retries are best used to handle intermittent or transient failures that have a high likelihood of resolution upon retrying, such as a flaky service endpoint or timeout.

 Set an end condition to avoid infinite retry loops